 Any dog-lover would recognize this breed immediately.
-These pooches have the saddest puppy dog eyes that make them so memorable.
-Aside from their cuteness, some Cocker Spaniels also come with a genetic rage syndrome.
-The said syndrome can make a placid, mopey dog lash out violently.
-What’s more, they would do it for no reason at all!
-And once that occurs, they will return to their original, mopey selves.
+These dogs have those sad puppy dog eyes that make them so memorable.
+Aside from their cuteness, some Cocker Spaniels also come with a genetic rage syndrome, causing the placid, mopey dog to lash out for seemingly no reason at all and then return to their original, mopey selves.

-These pooches were bred to act as hunters, so they have a strong sense of smell.
+These spaniels were bred as hunters, so they have a strong sense of smell.

-Pekingese aren’t a good choice if your home is full of kids.
-They wouldn’t be suitable for you if you frequently have people over, either.
+Pekingese aren’t a good choice for a house full of kids.
+They won’t be suitable for you if you frequently have people over, either.
 Pekingese are impulsive, for one.
 And they also have a sensitive temperament.
 Of course, it would seem only fitting if you knew their original purpose.

-The Chinese Imperial family were the only ones who could own a dog of this breed.
+The Chinese Imperial family was the only one who could own a dog of this breed.
 Hence, throughout the centuries, the Pekingese led pampered lives as lapdogs of the royalty.
-That’s why they easily give in to their aggressive tendencies, particularly, the small dog syndrome.
+That’s why they easily give in to their aggressive tendencies, particularly, small dog syndrome.

-Owners who won’t get their Pekingese mutt properly trained soon learn the price of their mistake.
-These pooches can become jealous and act out too.
+Owners who don’t get their Pekingese properly trained soon learn the price of their mistake.
+These dogs can become jealous and act out too.
 Therefore, leniency and absence of training spell disaster!

 To sharp-eyed dog enthusiasts, the much smaller Beagle would look similar to a foxhound.
-The former were developed primarily for hunting hare and are scent hounds.
-That means they don’t only possess a good sense of scent.
-They will also follow the drive and indulge in this behavior whenever they smell something interesting.
+The former developed primarily for hunting hare and are scent hounds.
+That means they not only possess a good sense of smell; they will also follow the drive and indulge in this behavior whenever they smell something interesting.

 But why else are these medium-sized dogs on the list for most aggressive dog breeds?
-Well, for starters, even though they don’t weigh a lot, Beagles are difficult to train.
-They will prefer to focus on scents in an area.
-The distraction can cause them to forget their training.
+Beagles are difficult to train.
+They prefer to focus on scents, and that distraction can cause them to forget their training.
 Untrained/ill-trained Beagles can also become possessive.
-So, if you attempt to take something away from them, they will lash out.
-Possessiveness is how a Beagle displays its dominance.
-And correction of this problematic behavior would need to be swift.
+So, if you attempt to take something away from them, they may lash out.
+Possessiveness is how a Beagle displays dominance.

-Or the Brazilian Mastiff, this is one large herding dog breed.
-Back in the land of their origin, i.e., Brazil, these mutts would act as guard dogs.
+The Fila Brasileiro, or Brazilian Mastiff, is a large herding dog breed.
+Back in the land of their origin, i.e., Brazil, they would act as guard dogs.
 Even then, they required handling by experienced owners.
 That’s because the Brazilian Mastiff can become aggressive and act protectively.
-So much so that, inexperienced dog owners might find it almost impossible to control them.
-When a Brazilian Mastiff attacks, the usual result is fatal!
+So much so that inexperienced dog owners might find it almost impossible to control them.
+When Brazilian Mastiff attacks, the result can easily be fatal!

-These dogs are excellent at guarding a premise.
-Their nature makes them suspicious of lurkers and they can become downright hostile to strangers.
+These dogs are excellent at guarding.
+Their nature makes them suspicious, and they can become downright hostile to strangers.
 However, that doesn’t mean we should overlook the great qualities that a Brazilian Mastiff encompasses.

-For instance, they are intensely loyal.
+For instance, these dogs are intensely loyal.
 And when they get proper training, they learn how to channel the aggression into defending their owners.
 Additionally, older Brazilian Mastiffs are harder to train.
-Therefore, we’d advise you take them for temperament training at a younger age.
+Therefore, we’d advise you to take them for temperament training at a younger age.